-In this Docket, it is worth noting that KgPCo has not had a general rate case in over twenty years - and it is undeniable (from even a superficial glance at KgPCo's Petition) that a great deal has changed in the electric utility industry and related regulation in that time period.
-Furthermore, the magnitude of the rate increase that KgPCo is requesting, the complexity of the issues in the general rate case, and the interrelated issues anticipated in a future filing (described in KgPCo's Petition) justify substantial discovery by the Consumer Advocate.
+Furthermore, the magnitude of the rate increase that KgPCo is requesting and the complexity of the issues in the general rate case (described in KgPCo's Petition and in the testimony of its many witnesses) justify substantial discovery by the Consumer Advocate.
 On those bases alone, the Consumer Advocate's requests are reasonable and meet the "good cause" standard.

 The consequences of the denial of the additional discovery requested would include the inability of the Consumer Advocate to test the merits of KgPCo's proposed rate increase and to evaluate the general rate case and related policy issues presented in the Company's Petition.
 And this would mean that that the Consumer Advocate would not have the ability to develop fully prepared positions on the myriad of issues presented in the Petition.
 Without the additional requested discovery - and without receiving discovery responses in the format requested - the Consumer Advocate will be severely constrained in representing the interests of households and businesses in KgPCo's service territory, some 47,000 customers.
 Discovery and resulting prefiled testimony present the only opportunities for consumers to receive due process with a representative and evidentiary voice regarding the rates charged to them by KgPCo prior to the hearing.
 Moreover, additional discovery is necessary in order for the Consumer Advocate to take informed positions in representing consumers in any potential settlement negotiations.

 In summary, the Consumer Advocate works diligently to put forth a complete case based on a factual record in order to adequately represent the interests of consumers.
-To enable the Consumer Advocate to put forth that case, and in view of the substantial period of time since KgPCo's last general rate case, the breadth and complexity of the issues presented in KgPCo's general rate case, and anticipated additional filing (as set out in the Petition), the Consumer Advocate's requests meet the "good cause" standard.
-The limitation of discovery to forty questions in this Docket would severely limit the Consumer Advocate's ability to analyze and present a complete case - and would severely limit the Consumer Advocate's ability to provide that analysis and additional information that is vital to the TRA for the protection of Tennessee consumers.
+To enable the Consumer Advocate to put forth that case, and in view of the substantial period of time since KgPCo's last general rate case and the breadth and complexity of the issues presented in KgPCo's general rate case (as set out in the Petition and in the testimony of its many witnesses), the Consumer Advocate's requests meet the "good cause" standard.
+The limitation of discovery to forty questions in this Docket would severely limit the Consumer Advocate's ability to analyze and present a complete case, and would severely limit the Consumer Advocate's ability to provide that analysis and additional information that is vital to the TRA for the protection of Tennessee consumers.
 Further, the Consumer Advocate respectfully notes that, in the event of a dispute over a specific discovery request, the Consumer Advocate is willing to make available the consultants it employs to work informally with the Company's responding witnesses in order to resolve any such dispute, as it has in other dockets.